stackrox/collector/.adr/0001-btf-probes-support.md

 * Collector has to be backward compatible in the sense that if it failed to load the new probe, it has to fallback to loading the legacy probes.
 This comes hand in hand with the necessity for Collector to have some heuristic to identify if BTF is supported or not.

+  Note, that this describes how it should looks like after GA.
+For the MVP to get better visibility on failures, when BTF is not supported it should be a hard stop, requiring manual reconfiguration to some other collection method.

-On top of simple heuristics we would need to implement a set of smoke tests at runtime to make sure the probe is functioning, e.g. to run a canary process and verify its impact is captured via the probe.
+* On top of simple heuristics we would need to implement a set of self-checks at runtime to make sure the probe is functioning.
+This would involve running a canary process that does some networking activity and verifying its impact is captured via the probe.

 * Since the new probe is going to be loaded via `libbpf`, the Collector container has to have BTF for `vmlinux` mounted from the host.
 The usual path is `/sys/kernel/btf/vmlinux`, and `libbpf` will be able to pick it up automatically using this path.
 It's already present inside the Collector container, because of it's privileged nature, but still has to be proven if it's the same `vmlinux` we get by mounting the host `sysfs`.
-Most likely would have to tell `libbpf` exactly where to find it, which will require extending modern probe to pass loading options to `libbpf`.
+Most likely in the future we would have to tell `libbpf` exactly where to find it, which will require extending modern probe to pass loading options to `libbpf`.

 * Ideally the loading logic has to be refactored to make it more flexible and potentially allow delegating probe loading to an external component (e.g.